 1. You Can’t Meet the Lender’s Minimum Requirements

 Every payday lender has minimum requirements.
 Some of these requirements are set by the state where they operate.
-For example, you have to be at least 18 to get a payday loan.
+For example, similar to getting your first credit card, you have to be at least 18 to get a payday loan.

 2. You Have Other Payday Loans

 Have you taken out other payday loans in the past?
 Are you taking out this payday loan to pay off the others?